UWrc/UWrc.github.io/blog/2021-10-12-fairshare-changes.md

 Taking into consideration all of this information, as well as the fact that you can request as little as 1 GPU or 1 CPU from the scheduler, we have adjusted the fairshare calculations as follows:
 * **Financially**: 1 GPU card is roughly equivalent to 40 CPU cores (on a dollar basis), therefore the cost normalization is 40:1 in favor of GPUs.
 * **Scarcity**: 1 server typically holds 8 GPU cards or 40 CPU cores, therefore the scarcity normalization is 5:1 in favor of GPUs.
 * Combining the financial and scarcity considerations in the points above, the final weighting is 200:1 in favor of GPUs.
 In other words, 1 GPU card is worth 200 times more than a single CPU core in the eyes of the scheduler and factored into your checkpoint fairshare.
+Please note that this example only applies to the higher GPU memory cards (i.e., `gpu-rtx6k`) while less expensive GPUs have commensurately less weight.

 ### Summary